django-cms/django-cms/docs/getting_started/configuration.rst

 .. warning::

-    django-CMS internally relies on a number of templates to function correctly;
+    django CMS internally relies on a number of templates to function correctly;
     these exist beneath ``cms`` within the templates directory.
 As such, it is highly recommended you avoid using the same directory name for your own project templates.